mtonio91/AMLoginViewController/README.md

 NB: this is login view, so it's not supposed to be used a long time,  the big cpu use because of the blur effect processing shouldn't have a this important impact on the mobile's battery life.

+##Known issues

+    - when blur effect is activated, the video won't work on the simulator.
+You have to compile it on a device.
+Or just disable the blur effect to make it work on the simulator.

+You can disable blur effect in order to improve CPU use (from 25% to ~0%)

 ##Installation

 It uses :